mozilla-services/mozilla-pipeline-schemas/README.md

 ## Contributions

-* All non trivial contributions should start with an issue being filed (if it is a new feature please propose your design/approach before doing any work as not all feature requests are accepted).
+* All non trivial contributions should start with a bug or issue being filed (if it is a new feature please propose your design/approach before doing any work as not all feature requests are accepted).
 * If updating the glean schemas, be sure to update the changelog in